shookshire/Riichi-Telegram-Bot/README.md

 2. Deleting of last recorded hand as a means of correcting mistakes
 3. Connect to and store game information to SMCRM db
 4. Allow for non SMCRM members to use the app without game storing functionalities

-To be implemented in future updates:
-1. Error handling
-2. Logging
 ```